Last updated on March 25, 2026

 How Do Oil Counters Work?

 Oil counters are counters that are put on permanents, most notably artifacts and Phyrexian creatures.
-Some cards get oil counters naturally as the turns go, while others require you to cast instants or sorceries.
+Some cards get oil counters naturally as the turns continue, while others require you to cast instants or sorceries.
 The more oil counters they have on them, the better.

-Some cards require you to take off some counters to reap the benefits, like Norn's Wellspring or Migloz, Maze Crusher.
-Other cards, like Urabrask's Forge, get a stronger effect the more oil counters they have (similar to Shrine of Burning Rage).
-Others still use the counters like the fading mechanic so the card comes with counters but you need to take one off every turn, like Evolved Spinoderm.
+And others use the oil counters like the fading mechanic so the card comes with counters but you need to take one off every turn, like Evolved Spinoderm.

 It's very important to note that this set also has the proliferate mechanic, and oil counters can be proliferated to turbo-off your engines.